GEM Education/Dubai Media Office

 The Dubai-based academic group has concurrently launched a refinancing plan that includes loans and bonds and both the transactions are expected to close by end of July.

-The completion of the transaction will see Malaysian sovereign fund, Khazanah Nasional, retaining its per cent stake, while the Varkey family will remain the largest shareholder, GEMS said.
+The completion of the transaction will see Malaysian sovereign fund, Khazanah Nasional, retaining its three per cent stake, while the Varkey family will remain the largest shareholder, GEMS said.

 Dino Varkey, CEO, GEMS Education, said, “Investment by the CVC Funds marks the third time we have successfully collaborated with global institutional investors.”